krfis/rd23/README.md

 # rd23

-Modified versions of the original datasets published by Pajupuu et al. (2016) and Lindén et al. (2023) for Finnish-Estonian transfer learning experiments
+Custom versions of the data sets published by Pajupuu et al. (2016) and Lindén et al. (2023) for Finnish-Estonian transfer learning experiments.

+For the original data sets, see:

 Hille Pajupuu, Rene Altrov, and Jaan Pajupuu.
 Identifying polarity in different text types.
 Folklore: Electronic Journal of Folklore, 64:125–142, 2016.